pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/TreeView.md

 ## TreeView control

 This graphical control allows to present a hierarchical view of information.
 Each tree item can have a number of subitems.
 This is often visualized by indentation in a list.
-An tree item can be expanded to reveal subitems (if exists), and collapsed to hide subitems.
+A tree item can be expanded to reveal subitems (if exist), and collapsed to hide subitems.

-Here is an example of the control in action:
+Here are examples of the control in action:

 ![Tree View control](../assets/TreeView-control.gif)